 - Anti-virus and anti-malware software on your servers, laptops and other devices

-Staff should walsy be careful when entering sensitive information, clicking links or opening attachments and downloads they aren’t expecting.
-If you train them in what to look for, your chances of a security breach are drastically reduced.
-As stated before, the majority of attacks are now targeting the end users and, at times, can breach defenses – even at large firms.
+Staff should also be careful when entering sensitive information, clicking links or opening attachments and downloads they aren’t expecting.
+If you train them in what to look for, you drastically reduce your chance of a breach.
+As stated before, the majority of attacks are now targeting the end users and, at times, can breach defences – even at large firms.